cool-cat-dev/infinite-generation-demo/README.md

 # Godot 4 Infinite World Generation

 This repository contains the completed code for my Godot 4 Infinite World Generation tutorial.
-This system is designed to be simple to understand yet flexible enough to expand for your own procedurally generated game projects.
+This system is very minimalist but could be expanded for larger-scale projects.

 ## Features